I want you to close your eyes and imagine this scenario.

 B) Does your mind dwell on it constantly, causing you to map out every detail before it will be satisfied?

-My name is Nichole, and I have aspergers, a disorder on the autism spectrum.
-A passionate topic of mine for many years, I am writing this not only to help others on the spectrum but to help fellow theatre patrons, theatre staff and people in general understand conditions such as aspergers so that everyone has an enjoys their theatre experience.
+My name is Nichole, and I am autistic.
+A passionate topic of mine for many years, I am writing this not only to help other autistic people but to help fellow theatre patrons, theatre staff and people in general understand autism so that everyone has enjoys their theatre experience.

 Like many of the approximately 955,000 people with a disability (according to a 2009 Australian Bureau of Statistics record) who attend theatre or live concerts each year, a simple trip to the theatre for me takes a lot of organisation before stepping through the foyer doors.